latex3/pdf_structure/show_pdf_tags/README.md

 # Print structure element hierarchy for Tagged PDF

-Mostly intended for development purposes.
-Requires LuaTeX (or at least texlua) to be installed.
+Print a plain text or XML tree representing the structure of tagged PDF files.

 Usage:

     texlua ./show_pdf_tags.lua <options> <filename>.pdf

-The tree output format is documented in ./format.pdf.
+The tree output format is documented in ./show_pdf_tags-format.pdf.

 The XML format shows (mostly) the same information and may be validated with the RelaxNG schema at [latex3/tagging-project](https://github.com/latex3/tagging-project/blob/namespace/project-examples/scripts/latex-document.rnc)